Do you (grammar exercise with jobs list)

 Here’s a double hit; a collection of crazy and funny jobs in a list, and a list of questions using “do you” to be used in question formation.
 This should be preceded by fifteen minutes or so of listening and practice.
 Then a short five to ten minute exercise where students try out the do you questions on one another, and try to form a few new questions (and follow-up questions).
 Then, spring the weird jobs onto them and see how they do.
 This works well at several levelsl; for intro-level the students can play guessing games and work on basic question formation without talking about the same damn boring stuff as last week.
 For intermediate students, they can ask a lot of follow-up questions.
 With advanced students, they can actually do some roleplay and have some fun with it.

-10 Responses to “Do you (grammar exercise with jobs list)”
+10 thoughts on “Do you (grammar exercise with jobs list)

 Dear Fucking Moron,